 High credit scores for both spouses were an indicator of the longest-lasting relationships, says the Fed.
 And the higher the credit scores of the couple when they begin their relationship and the better their financial footing, the less likely they were to split.

 So what is it that makes richer couples more apt to part ways?
-According to experts, maintaining a more expensive lifestyle opens the couple up to bigger discrepancies in regards to money.
+According to experts, maintaining a more expensive lifestyle opens the couple up to bigger discrepancies in regard to money.
 In many cases, one of the spouses in a couple with a high net worth is not working, which leads to economic disparity in the marriage.
 Higher-earning couples may also travel more for work, leading to a lot of time spent apart, and this can be another source of marital strain.

 The AAML says that when the country experiences a downturn, divorce rates also decline.
 This is likely because couples may be more willing to wait it out or try to reconcile when budgets are tight and their financial outlooks are not as rosy.